Foso/MpApt/nativeDemo/Readme.md

 Now your annotated classes should be printed to the terminal

+Please note:
-I haven't added the MacOS targets for the annotations module.
+- I haven't added the MacOS targets for the annotations module.
 You need to add the target in build.gradle if you want to build them.
+- When you run the build command a second time without changing any code, the plugin is not executed again.
+You need to make a change to see the log again.